gjp604228593/BBRC/Hypothetical Ebola Outbreak Model/README.md

 * CL-4cities.cka:   	    Parameters of the country such as population, ratios between cities, link and transport

-* To simulate the model, please execute the following
+* To run the model, execute

 `mpirun -np 4 path_to_piskas -i model-gamma.cka -i CL-4cities.cka -i observables.cka -p 100 -t 400 -sync-t 1`